-In determining the first or the second 12-month period, only the months in which the employee was a qualifying employee are taken into account.
+In determining the first or the second 12-month period, only the months in which the employee was a qualifying employee are taken into account irrespective of whether the employer claims or not.

 For example, the employee may be a qualifying employee in the first three months but not a qualifying employee in the fourth and the fifth months.
 If the employee is a qualifying employee in the sixth month, the sixth month is month number four as far as the 12-month period is concerned.
 If the employee is employed by an associated person, it will be seen as employment at one employer and must be taken into consideration for determining the 24 incentive month period.